Gabinou/tnecs/README.md

 ## Detailed Introduction
 Tiny C99 Entity-Component-System (ECS) library.
 [Read the Tutorial](https://gitlab.com/Gabinou/tnecs/-/blob/master/TUTORIAL.md).

-Originally created for use in a game I am developping using C99: [Codename Firesaga](https://gitlab.com/Gabinou/firesagamaker).
-Title pending.

 ECSs are an alternative way to organize data and functions to Object-Oriented programming (OOP).
 * OOP: Objects/Classes contain data and methods.
 Methods act on objects.
 Children classes inherit methods and data structure from parents.
 * ECS: Components are purely data.
 Any number of components can be attached to an entity.
 Entities are acted upon by systems.

+Originally created for use in a game I am developping: [Codename Firesaga](https://gitlab.com/Gabinou/firesagamaker).

 Videogame Example:
 - Enemy Entity: AIControlled component, Sprite Component, Physics Component